ddsmlf/commit-generator/README.md

 - If the Git push fails, check your Git configurations and ensure you have the necessary permissions to push to the repository.

 ## Versions
+- Version 1.4: Added the `--all` option to generate, fix, and document a script
 - Version 1.3: Clean code
 - Version 1.2: Added arguments to edit and document the generated code
 - Version 1.1: Switched to local `deepseek-r1`.